codreanualexei/STR-SmartContracts-latest/README.md

 2. The Marketplace contract handles royalty payments through the EIP-2981 standard
 3. All contracts use OpenZeppelin libraries for security and standardization
 4. The system supports both ETH and ERC20 token payments for royalties
+5. Domain names are unique and have bidirectional mapping with token IDs
+6. Domain mappings are automatically cleaned up when tokens are burned